d2r2/go-vl53l0x/README.md

 Sensor functionality is based on laser diode emission with following photodetector signal registration.
 Average time duration between emission and registration is a "time-of-flight", which translated to range distance.

 Here is a library written in [Go programming language](https://golang.org/) for Raspberry PI and counterparts, which gives you in the output measured range value (making all necessary i2c-bus interacting and values computing).
-This code is an adaptation and translation of well-formed C++ library to Golang taken from https://github.com/pololu/vl53l0x-arduino.
+This library is an adaptation and translation of well-formed C++ code to Golang, taken from https://github.com/pololu/vl53l0x-arduino.

 Golang usage